oracle/weblogic-kubernetes-operator/docs-source/content/faq/fan.md

 ---
 title: "Disabling Fast Application Notifications"
-date:
+date: 2019-10-11
 draft: false
 ---

-To support Fast Application Notifications (FAN), Oracle databases configure GRID.
+To support Fast Application Notifications (FAN), Oracle databases configure GRID (Oracle Grid Infrastructure).
 GRID is typically associated with (and required by) Oracle RAC databases but can also be used in other configurations.
-ATP-S does not provide GRID.
+Oracle Autonomous Database-Serverless (ATP-S) does not provide GRID.

 When connecting to a database that does not have GRID, the only type of WebLogic Server supported data source is Generic Data Sources.
 Multi Data Sources and Active GridLink data sources cannot be used because they work with RAC.

-When connecting with a 12.2 driver to a database that does not have GRID, you will encounter the following exception (however, the 18.3 driver does not have this problem):
+WebLogic Server 12.2.1.3.0 shipped with the 12.2.0.1 Oracle driver.
+When connecting with this driver to a database that does not have GRID, you will encounter the following exception (however, the 18.3 driver does not have this problem):

 ```